Removal of Tribal Nations to Oklahoma

 Citizen Potawatomi removed from Kansas to Indian Territory.

 Treaty of Medicine Lodge is concluded reassigning Cheyenne and Arapahos reservation in Indian Territory.

 The Iowa removed from Kansas to Indian Territory.

 Fort Sill is established in southwestern Indian Territory.

 The Osage in Kansas purchased land from Cherokee Nation, creating the Osage reservation.

 The Boomer Movement, started under David L. Payne, campaigned to open the Unassigned Lands in central Indian Territory for settlement purposes.
-This generated discussion among the Cherokee and Creeks in an attempt to thwart Payne’s efforts.
+This generated discussion among the Cherokee and Muscogee in an attempt to thwart Payne’s efforts.

 David Payne died in Wellington, Kansas, and second-in-command William Couch takes over.